 Building your first sales team will be an endless series of mistakes.
 It’s OK.
-Plan for me.
+Plan for it.

 But there are a few avoidable, key mistakes I see start-ups making > 50% of the time.
-Just make a few less of these mistakes, and you’ll scale faster, and just as importantly, with less turnover and more stress:
+Just make fewer of these mistakes, and you’ll scale faster, and just as importantly, with less turnover and more stress:

 - Hiring Early Reps (#1 – #3) That You Personally Wouldn’t Buy From.
 Don’t hire someone with the right resume.
 Hire someone you’d buy your own product from.
 Later, once you have a real sales leader on board, she may hire folks you personally wouldn’t buy from.
 And that’s OK.
 But it won’t work out while you are Interim VP of Sales.
 A bit more here.